-Text Messages
+7. Text Messages

-Text messages are a useful way to communicate small messages or information quickly and in bulk that may not require a response from the recipient(s).

-The school subscribes to an internet based service that enables bulk text messages (and phone messages and emails) to parents and staff.
-This is primarily intended to share information (such as school closures through snow) or reminders (such as forthcoming parents' evenings).

-Staff should not use personal phones to send or receive text messages from students.
-School based phones are available if needed.

-Messages must not be offensive, obscene, defamatory, abusive or otherwise unlawful.
+- 7.1 Text messages are a useful way to communicate small messages or information quickly and in bulk that may not require a response from the recipient(s). - 7.2 The school subscribes to an internet based service that enables bulk text messages (and phone messages and emails) to parents and staff.
+This is primarily intended to share information (such as school closures through snow) or reminders (such as forthcoming parents' evenings). - 7.3 Staff should not use personal phones to send or receive text messages from students.
+School based phones are available if needed. - 7.4 Messages must not be offensive, obscene, defamatory, abusive or otherwise unlawful.
 A text message, like any other form of written communication, can be used as evidence in a court of law.
 Messages must not bring the school's reputation into disrepute.

-Use of Cameras, Video Recorders, Phones or Other Devices with a Recording Facility
+8. Use of Cameras, Video Recorders, Phones or Other Devices with a Recording Facility

-The use of cameras, video recorders, phones or other devices with a recording facility in lessons can enhance learning and the use of multimedia facilities forms an important part of the school's curriculum.

-Many faculties and subject areas in the school have purchased cameras or video recorders with the purpose that they are used as part of the curriculum.
-These should be used wherever possible in preference to students using their own devices.
-This reduces the risk of accidental damage to personal property and the abuse of devices in or out of the classroom.

-Where a student wishes to use their own device as part of the lesson, they must obtain the supervising member of staff's permission first and understand the remit under which they are being allowed to use it.
+- 8.1 The use of cameras, video recorders, phones or other devices with a recording facility in lessons can enhance learning and the use of multimedia facilities forms an important part of the school's curriculum. - 8.2 Many faculties and subject areas in the school have purchased cameras or video recorders with the purpose that they are used as part of the curriculum.
+Use of cameras and video recorders in this way is acceptable provided that any material generated is only used within school and is deleted once any students contained within it leave the school. - 8.3 Where a 6th form student wishes to use their own device as part of the lesson, they must obtain the supervising member of staff's permission first and understand the remit under which they are being allowed to use it.
 Unauthorised use of phones or other devices in lessons is forbidden.

-Be aware that some students may have opted out of the consent for them to be photographed or filmed.
+Students in Years 9 to 11 are not permitted to use mobile phones during lessons. - 8.4 Be aware that some students may have opted out of consent for them to be photographed or filmed.

-Raising Awareness of the School's Electronic Communications Policy
+9. Raising Awareness of the School's Electronic Communications Policy

-The school will endeavour to raise awareness of the issues surrounding electronic communications through a variety of methods.

-It will look at, amongst others, the importance of eSafety, Cyberbullying, use of social networking sites and the use of mobile phones or other devices in school through means such as specific lessons, the ICT curriculum (or other subject areas, as appropriate), assemblies and posters.
+- 9.1 The school will endeavour to raise awareness of the issues surrounding electronic communications through a variety of methods. - 9.2 It will look at, amongst others, the importance of eSafety, Cyberbullying, use of social networking sites and the use of mobile phones or other devices in school through means such as specific lessons, the ICT curriculum (or other subject areas, as appropriate), assemblies and posters.

-Key Points of Advice Concerning Electronic Communications
+Appendix 1: Key Points of Advice Concerning Electronic Communications